-ID Verifact is developing a multi-tenancy secure digital identity platform and associated services for a number of initiatives, including new account creation and digital signature, account maintenance and recovery, and eligibility checks, including age verification, delivered online, over telephone channels or at brick-and-mortar locations.
+ID Verifact is developing services for a number of initiatives, including new account creation and digital signature, account maintenance and recovery, and eligibility checks, including age verification, delivered online, over telephone channels or at brick-and-mortar locations.

 The ID Verifact platform will also enable the rapid onboarding and adoption of Verified.Me, an offering of SecureKey Technologies.
 Verified.Me is being adopted by many Canadian banks and others (digital asset providers) to enable secure, permission-based digital asset transfers to businesses requesting personal digital assets when such requests are authorized by a consumer.
 Verified.Me is built on the IBM blockchain.
 Prodigy is a SecureKey Partner.